safahas/wizword_new/README.md

 ## How to Play
 ### Personal Category (profile‑aware)

+## Authentication & Guest Demo

+- Registration requires: username, valid email, birthday, education, password, and password confirmation.
+- The username 'guest' is reserved for demo access and cannot be registered.
+- Login page includes a "Try as Guest" button to explore the app without creating an account.
+  - In guest mode, the app avoids writing to user data files (e.g., `users.json`, `users_bio.json`, `game_results.json`).
+  - Use this for safe demos without leaving any persistent user data.

 - When you choose **Personal**, the game uses your profile Bio (bio‑only, not other fields) from `users_bio.json` to request personally relevant words and hints.
 - If API calls fail or are disabled, Personal falls back to a deterministic offline generator that samples from your Bio with allow/deny lists and relevance scoring.